poppadum/dynquee/README.md

 Contributions of suitable marquee images and video clips are welcome.
 Please include links to the originals so I can acknowledge the creator.

-Bug fixes, improvements, documentation, & translations welcome.
+Bug reports/fixes, improvements, documentation, & translations are also welcome.

 ## Acknowledgements
-For convenience I have included some starter images collected from various sources.
+For convenience, releases include some starter images collected from various sources.
-These are not my own work: credit remains with the original authors.
+These are not my  work: credit remains with the original authors.
-See the [artwork README file][artwork-readme] for full details of where I got them.
+See the [artwork README file][artwork-readme] for sources.

 ## To Do